Slider0007/AI-on-the-edge-device/docs/Troubleshooting/StatusLED_BlinkCodes.md

 !!! __NOTE__:
     Only warning indication during boot sequence, blink code repetition: 2x

-Failed to initialze camera during boot sequence.
+Failed to initialize camera during boot sequence.
 The firmware will to continue regular boot and try to reinit camera automatically.
 Further errors can occur.
 Please check logs with logfile viewer if processing is behaving irregular.

 Recommendation: Check for proper electrical connection, whether camera model is supported and whether power supply is sufficient.